-of Decree No. 9,199/2017).
+Those who wish to participate in a sports competition in Brazil must apply for a visitation visa valid for 90 days (article 29, seventh paragraph of Decree No. 9,199/2017).
+Citizens from Australia, Canada, Japan or the United States are not subject to this visa (article 1 of Decree No. 9,731/2019).
 If they intend to stay in the country for a longer period, a temporary visa must be requested, provided that the person has a contract for a fixed term with a Brazilian entity.
-See question 22.
+See 'Work permits and visas'.